pytorch/tutorials/recipes_source/script_optimized.rst

       return _1

-This is another example of using `trace` and `script` - it converts the model trained in the PyTorch [neural machine translation tutorial]():
+This is another example of using `trace` and `script` - it converts the model trained in the PyTorch tutorial `NLP FROM SCRATCH: TRANSLATION WITH A SEQUENCE TO SEQUENCE NETWORK AND ATTENTION <https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html>`_:

 ::